Introduction

 Boiling Water Rinse for Initial Loosening

-- Boil Water: Heat a kettle of Water until it reaches a rolling boil.
+- Boil Water: Heat a kettle of water until it reaches a rolling boil.

 Incorporating Dish Soap for Grease Removal

-- Apply and Scrub: Apply the paste to the drip pans, let it sit for 15 minutes, then scrub thoroughly.
+- Apply and Scrub: Spread the paste over the drip pans, allowing it to sit for 15 minutes before scrubbing thoroughly.

 Routine Maintenance for Easier Cleaning